yvolk/PersonsMerger/README.md

-The automatic decisions are taken using *trained models* that are obtained with an [Evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm) that uses default values for initial models and then iteratively, generation by generation, breeds better models, applying mutation and selection at each iteration.
+The automatic decisions are taken using *trained models* that are obtained with an [Evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm) that uses default values of *weights* for initial models and then iteratively, generation by generation, breeds better models, applying mutation and selection at each iteration.